fiofury1/django-skeleton-docker/README.md

      - Configured for Heroku (with Procfile)
 - 'main' app
      - Can be used or scrapped.
+- Static Files
+     - Configured to use WhiteNoise for both development and production.
+     - During development, configured to look for static files in 'static/' folder in root of project and apps.
+     - Static files collected into 'staticfiles/' folder in project root.
+     - Static files compressed and cached (STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage')
+       *See whitenoise documentation for non-cached option.*
 - Testing
      - Includes pytest / pytest-django
      - Only dummy tests included to confirm configuration works.